ACA Expected to Help Those With Substance Use Disorders

 The ACA was signed into law in 2010.
 In addition to expanded coverage for people struggling with substance use disorders, it is expected to alter the types and settings of services received and change how these treatments are financed.

 The paper appears in the current issue of the journal Psychiatric Services.
 Researchers from the Geisel School of Medicine, Harvard Medical School and Bloomberg School of Public Health were coauthors on the study.

-This Article was submitted by Denise L Meyer, on Monday, March 18, 2013.
+This article was submitted by Denise L Meyer on March 18, 2013.